yatesco/seafile-docs/deploy/using_ldap.md

 The `userPrincipalName` is an user attribute provided by AD.
 It's usually of the form `username@domain-name`, where `username` is Windows user login name.
 The the user can log in to seahub with `username@domain-name`, such as `poweruser@example.com`.
 Note that such login name is not actually an email address.
 So sending emails from seahub won't work with this setting.

+#### Recommendation

+The LOGIN_ATTR will be used as unique identifier for an user in Seafile.
+We recommend use `userPrincipalName` as LOGIN_ATTR and use LDAP/AD syncing feature to sync users' name, email and username into Seafile.
+The benefits include:

+* User can login via username
+* User's email can be changed
+* User can search other users via name

 ## Connect to LDAP/AD from Windows server

 The config syntax on Windows is slightly different from Linux.